callumhackett/obsidian_polka_theme/README.md

 }
 ```

-You can see the effect of the code above in the preview below, which also displays the theme's callout formatting:
+You can see the effect of the code above in the preview below, which also displays the theme's callout formatting for good measure:

 ![Customization](color_customization.png)